 Big Changes to Historic Bayfront Attractions

 Mariner Enterprises announces the closure and decommissioning of the Oregon Undersea Gardens.
-The last day to view the dive show will be September 2, 2019, however, the public is welcome to come down to view and say goodbye to the aquarium between the 3rd and the 8th of September at no charge.
 This closure aligns with the company’s commencement of a renovation to the Ripley’s, Believe it or Not! and Wax Works attractions.
-Merchandise related to the attractions will continue to be sold through the Undersea Gardens gift shop until the 11th of October.

 “For more than 46 years, the Oregon Undersea Gardens provided unique insight and education to children and the public about our undersea world.
 It has been a great journey, but it is time to move on,” said David Heater, General Manager of Mariner Square.
 Oregon Undersea Gardens was built in 1964 as a floating barge aquarium and has been home to over 1,000 species of fish and other aquatic species native to Oregon’s coastal waters.
 In addition to hosting daily dive shows, the Oregon Undersea Gardens has a unique gift shop for locals and visitors to Newport’s Historic Bayfront.
 Based on changing interests of our guests, the very difficult decision has been made for Mariner Enterprises to close the aquarium indefinitely.
 “We are thrilled to have been able to share this oceanside experience with millions of visitors over four decades.